 Find expert guidance, and all the information you need to make informed decisions on your path to homeownership.

-UK Mortgage Centre is a trading style of Refresh Mortgage Network Limited.
-Refresh Mortgage Network Limited is authorised and regulated by the Financial Conduct Authority.
-FRN – 826982.
-Registered in England & Wales: 11614569.
 As a mortgage is secured against your home, it could be repossessed if you do not keep up the mortgage repayments.
 The Financial Conduct Authority does not regulate some forms of buy-to-let mortgages.
-The Financial Conduct Authority does not regulate will writing and taxation and trust advice.

-You may be charged a fee, starting from £345, for our advice given.
+You may be charged a fee for your advice.
+A typical fee is £495, which would be payable when you receive your mortgage offer.
 Your dedicated advisor will discuss this further on your free initial phone call.